ET-public/Godotgame/README.md

 # Godotgame

 A project to test out the Godot engine.
 The game uses a cellular automata algorithm to create the worlds.
 It also creates a save file to store the highest score and the settings.
+Included in the repository is the relevant code that creates the world.
+The game is under releases.

 Controls:
 backspace - join the game